 One snow retailer puts it all down to Schumacher.
 Poor, poor Michael Schumacher.

-IN December of 2013, Michael Schumacher suffered a skiing accident in the French resort of Meribel.
+In December of 2013, Michael Schumacher suffered a skiing accident in the French resort of Meribel.

 Years later, the seven-times world champion is still suffering the repercussions of the accident.
 While current news reports are few and far between, it seems that Schumacher remains in a vegetative state, with former Ferrari boss and friend Luca di Montezemolo telling Courier Dello Sport in 2017: “As I know his strength, I dream that he will soon be among us again.”